The story of my home made pipe organ

 Overall windchest design and dimensions

-The above figure shows the cross section of the wind chest design I ended up using.
-The fancy drawings came much later though.
-All dimensions are in millimeters.
+This drawing shows the cross section of the wind chest design I ended up using.

-The letter labeled components are as follows:
+Wind chest design & dimensions The letter labeled components are as follows:

 AWhite key